Direct applications to Deakin for Trimester 1 2020 close 23 February 2020

 - a Graduate Certificate in any discipline OR

 - at least two years of relevant work experience (or part-time equivalent)

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

-If you have completed study at other institutions and wish to gain credit at Deakin University you can refer to the Deakin International credit for prior learning web page which lists the countries, universities and courses and the credit that may be granted towards a Deakin University degree.
+If you have completed study at other institutions and wish to gain credit at Deakin University you can refer to the Deakin International Recognition of Prior Learning web page which lists the countries, universities and courses and the credit that may be granted towards a Deakin University degree.

-Credit for prior learning of up to four credit points may be granted to applicants who hold a Graduate Certificate of Information Technology (or its equivalent).
-Candidates must provide sufficient documentary evidence concerning the units for which credit for prior learning is sought, including official transcripts and unit descriptions.
+Recognition of Prior Learning of up to four credit points may be granted to applicants who hold a Graduate Certificate of Information Technology (or its equivalent).
+Candidates must provide sufficient documentary evidence concerning the units for which Recognition of Prior Learning is sought, including official transcripts and unit descriptions.
 Advanced standing granted as part of admission to the Graduate Diploma of Information Technology is not transferable to the Graduate Certificate of Information Technology.

 Fees and scholarships

 Learn more about fees and your options for paying.

 The available fee places for this course are detailed above.